 In addition to essays, narratives, and other nonfiction writing, creative writing is an important element of language arts.
 Students are challenged to find their own voice across genres by writing in an environment that is both assignment driven and about constant personal progress.
 Students are taught to use any and all tools at their disposal to help them on this quest, from mentor texts to peer feedback, and most importantly: the lost art of revision.
 This environment has resulted in students who write for the pure joy of it.

 No two children are ever in exactly the same place when it comes to their math skills.
 Some children are ready to surge forward and others need to take more time to master each new skill.
-At SCCS, each child moves forward in math at their own pace and celebrates their success based on their own progress and goals.
-Group math challenges and games keep it fun, interesting, and collaborative, while good old fashioned practice
+At SCCS, each child moves forward in math at their own pace and celebrates their successes in academics based on their own progress and goals.
+Group math challenges and games keep it as fun, interesting, and collaborative as many of our enrichment classes.

 Every year the students of SCCS have an in depth dedicated science class.
 Students receive a solid basis in the fundatmentals of a wide range of scientific subjects from Anatomy to Zoology.
 This year the focus is human biology.